sitodav/sito_schedulables_documentationonly/README.md

 * **COMPLETED_ERROR**: task that failed.
 All its children will be stopped. (**red**)
 * **COMPLETED_SUCCESS_ROLLEDBACK**: task that originally completed with success, but had to rollback because some other task in the group failed/was stopped. (**red**)

-When the scheduling date (for the roots) will be reached, the first tasks will start running
+When the scheduling date (for the roots) are reached, the first tasks will start running

 ![img](https://github.com/sitodav/sito_schedulables/blob/develop/images/dashboard14.jpg "Optional title")